lpoulain/Crypto_Workshops/README.md

 # Crypto Workshops - How to get around encryption

-This series of labs show how to GET AROUND (not break, get around) popular encryption algorithms used every day.
-The goal is to show how just encrypting is not enough, and to dispel some misconceptions.
+This series of labs show how to GET AROUND (not break, get around) popular encryption algorithms used every day when they are not properly implemented.
+The goal is to show how just using encryption is not enough, and to dispel some misconceptions.
 If strong cryptography is often a requirement for security, it is NOT enough.

 THESE WORKSHOPS DO NOT REQUIRE MUCH KNOWLEDGE OF CRYPTOGRAPHY.
 You need to know what is symmetric encryption, asymmetric encryption, XOR'ing and a MAC.

 ### Misconception #1: data encrypted using a strong encryption algorithm is secure

-The main misconception about cryptography is that, as long as something is encrypted using a known, secure algorithm, it is secure.
+The main misconception about cryptography is that, as long as something is encrypted using a known, strong algorithm, it is secure.

 In practice, an attacker does not always need to be able to decrypt a ciphertext to be able to do some damage.